-- The provision of additional market condominium housing contributes to the overall available housing stock of the City. - The creation of jobs during the construction process, generation of property tax revenue to fund public services and improve the community and attracting new businesses and residents to the area to stimulate economic growth and development. - Contributes to the creation of new landscaped spaces and urban forest as opposed to asphalt parking lots and promotes a reduction of the heat island effect of large parking areas. - There will be streetscape frontage improvements along Kingston Street. - The most significant public benefit will be the reduction of large, paved parking areas and the increase in the City housing supply.
+- The provision of additional much needed market condominium housing which contributes to the overall available housing stock of the City. - The creation of jobs during the construction process, generation of property tax revenue to fund public services and improve the community and attracting new businesses and residents to the area to stimulate economic growth and development. - The creation of new landscaped spaces and urban forest as opposed to asphalt parking lots and promotes a reduction of the heat island effect of large parking areas. - Streetscape and frontage improvements along Kingston Street.